frederik-hoeft/rimworld-more-injuries/README.md

 **Treatment**: Cardiac arrest must be treated immediately with [CPR](#cpr) to restore blood flow and hopefully restart the heart.
 In cases of `ventricular fibrillation`, a [defibrillator](#defibrillator) can be used to shock the heart back into a normal rhythm, which may be faster and more effective than [CPR](#cpr).
 In cases of `clinical death`, only [CPR](#cpr) will be effective.

+> :information_source: **Biotech DLC**: Sanguaphages are immune to cardiac arrest and will automatically recover from it once entering deathrest.

 ### Chemical Peritonitis

 Also known as _"intestinal spillage,"_ chemical peritonitis is a life-threatening condition that occurs when gastric acid or other digestive fluids leak into the abdominal cavity, causing inflammation and tissue damage to surrounding organs ([small and large intestines](#small-and-large-intestines), stomach, kidneys, and liver).
 The condition carries a major risk of infection which can be life-threatening if left untreated.